Vivek278/ICGseccyrecruitDS1/readme.md

 ## 🚀 Features

-- Predict fraud from 30 numerical inputs
+- Predict anomaly from 30 numerical inputs
 - Clean, responsive UI built with React
 - Fast and lightweight API using FastAPI
 - ML model integrated using `joblib`